 What Nightclubs Host Local Industry Nights

 Every major Las Vegas nightclub hosts a local industry night.
-Each club hosts their industry night on a different day of the week, and on some nights there is more than one venue open.
+Each club hosts its industry night on a different day of the week, and on some nights there is more than one venue open.
 Here is a list of some of the best local industry parties Monday-Thursday:

 It is important to note that industry and local nights are not held on Friday and Saturday.
 By design, they are only hosted Sunday-Thursday.
 When the flood of tourists come into town on the weekend, the nightclubs return to normal operation.